ShaunCurtis/Blazor.Interactivity/readme.md

 Counter - Blazor Server Rendered - ServiceId: 2b8f
 ```

-You get the intital pre-render of the components in the HttpRequest context.
-The page downloads to the client.
-The Blazor client JS code establishes an SPA session with the Blazor Hub [running on the server].
-This rebuilds the interactive parts of the page and passes them back to the client to apply to the DOM.
+Everything is initially pre-rendered in the *HttpRequest Context*.
+Once the static page downloads to the client, the Blazor client JS code establishes a *SignalR* session with the Blazor Hub running on the server.
+This sets up a SPA session, establishes the interactivity root components, builds the render trees and  passes the DOM changes back to the client to apply to the DOM.

-For the purposes of this discussion, the SPA session has:
-1. One or more RenderTrees maintained by the Renderer
-1. A scoped service container which exists for the duration of the SPA session.
+### Services

 It's important to understand that services are injected into components from their render context.
-Scoped and Transient Services required by a component rendered by a RenderTree in the HttpRequest context come from the HttpRequest's Scoped container.
+Scoped and Transient Services injected into components rendered by a RenderTree in the HttpRequest Context, come from the HttpRequest's Scoped container.
 This container only exists for the duration of the HttpRequest context.
-Once the server returns the page to the client that context is destroyed and with it all it's services.
-Scoped and Transient services that implement `IDisposable/IAsyncDisposable` will be disposed.

 You can see this in the console log.
 The `ServiceId` for the `RenderModeProvider` instance is different between the HttpRequest context and the Blazor Server Hub Context.

+## Interactivity

-In the `App` setup above the interactive parts of the page are the `HeadOutlet` and `Routes` components.  `HeadOutlet` is a short stub which we'll cover later.
-The SPA [running in the Blazor Server Hub session] renderer creates a RenderTree with the `Routes` component as it's root.
+In `App` the interactive components are `HeadOutlet` and `Routes`.  `HeadOutlet` is a short stub which we'll cover later.
+The Blazor Server Hub session [SPA] renderer creates a RenderTree with `Routes` as it's root.
 The `Router` and `MainLayout` are in this tree.
 Importantly, `Router` runs within the SPA and listens for navigation events raised by the `NavigationManager` scoped service provided by the SPA context's service container.
-Routing is just the changing out of the rendered component in the layout.
-There's no round trips to the server.
+Routing is the changing out of the rendered component in the layout: there are no round trips to the server.

-You will see the pre-render of the intial page, and pre-rendering when you click `<F5>` and reset the SPA session.
+You can see the pre-render of the initial page when you click `<F5>` and reset the SPA session.

 ```text
 Routes - Pre-Rendered - ServiceId: 54da